imagine-series Lindal homes The Madison

 - Size: 70' x 60'

 A Translation of Frank Lloyd Wright’s Jacobs 1 Iconic Usonian Design

 This plan is inspired by Jacobs 1, the first Usonian home designed by Frank Lloyd Wright and built for Hebert and Katharine Jacobs in Madison, Wisconsin, in 1937.

 In 2019, Jacobs 1 was added to the list of UNESCO World Heritage Sites in recognition of its seminal impact on the modern residential architectural landscape of U.S. in the 20th century.
-Jacobs 1 was added to the list along with seven other other iconic Frank Lloyd Wright buildings, among them Fallingwater and the Guggenheim Museum.
+Jacobs 1 was added along with seven other other iconic Frank Lloyd Wright buildings, among them Fallingwater and the Guggenheim Museum.
 A modest, one-story structure, Jacobs 1 nonetheless ushered in a new era of midcentury modern architectural design that was accessible to the booming middle class.
 The design of Jacobs 1 and other Usonian houses was largely responsible for the proliferation of ranch-style houses across the U.S. during the post-WWII period.

 The Madison floor plan has two bedrooms and two bathrooms in 1,600 square feet.
 Compact yet functional, the Madison is a Usonian design for today’s lifestyle, with both modern amenities and the original features that have stood the test of time.
 It embodies the elements of Usonian design, with a sheltered entryway next to a covered carport, and two “wings” that wrap around a private backyard.
 The central kitchen with island is open to the living room.
 All the rooms have a connection to nature via large glass doors.
 Light enters even the most interior spaces through clerestory windows that are formed through the use of varying roof elevations.
 On the street side of the home, clerestory windows provide light without sacrificing privacy (see interior rendering, above).
 The private bedroom wing contains a generous master suite with access to the outdoors.
 Natural materials on the interior include the warm wood of the ceiling liner.
 Utility functions are housed in the partial basement.